pleiszenburg/zugbruecke/README.rst

 License
 =======

-pycrosscall is licensed under **LGPL v2.1**.
+zugbruecke is licensed under **LGPL v2.1**.
 See ``LICENSE`` file for details.

 Contribute
 ==========

 **Contributions are highly welcomed!**

-The source code is hosted on GitHub: https://github.com/s-m-e/pycrosscall/ Pull requests will be reviewed and, if there is nothing to object, merged promptly.
+The source code is hosted on GitHub: https://github.com/pleiszenburg/zugbruecke/ Pull requests will be reviewed and, if there is nothing to object, merged promptly.
 Do not break tests (unless there is a justified bug in them)!

 Bugs
 ====

-Please report bugs in pycrosscall in the pycrosscall GitHub repository: https://github.com/s-m-e/pycrosscall/issues
+Please report bugs in zugbruecke in the zugbruecke GitHub repository: https://github.com/pleiszenburg/zugbruecke/issues

 Please report bugs in Wine in the WineHQ Bug Tracking System: https://bugs.winehq.org/

-Make sure to separate between pycrosscall-related and Wine-related bugs.
+Make sure to separate between zugbruecke-related and Wine-related bugs.
 Calling routines in DLLs from Windows-executables (executed with Wine) with identical parameters for narrowing down the possible sources of an error is a good way to start.

 How to bisect issues
 --------------------

-pycrosscall is based on a session model.
+zugbruecke is based on a session model.
 Each session can be launched with parameters.
-Instead of leaving the session start with default parameters to pycrosscall, the process can be triggered manually instead.
+Instead of leaving the session start with default parameters to zugbruecke, the process can be triggered manually instead.
-Right after import and before ``LoadLibrary`` is invoked for the first time, start a pycrosscall session as follows and pass parameters like the "log level" into it.
+Right after import and before ``LoadLibrary`` is invoked for the first time, start a zugbruecke session as follows and pass parameters like the "log level" into it.

 .. code:: python

-	from pycrosscall import ctypes
+	from zugbruecke import ctypes
 	ctypes.windll.start_session(parameter = {'log_level': 10})
 	# proceed as usual ...